 Estimates of inadequate intake were generally high (figure 2) and were especially common for iodine (5·1 billion people; 68% of the population), vitamin E (5·0 billion people; 67% of the population), calcium (5·0 billion people; 66% of the population), and iron (4·9 billion people; 65% of the population).
 Niacin had the lowest estimate of inadequate intake (1·7 billion people; 22% of the population), followed by thiamin (2·2 billion people; 30% of the population) and magnesium (2·4 billion people; 31% of the population; figure 2).
 A few countries had estimated intake inadequacies that diverged from the general patterns.
 For example, in India, estimated inadequate intakes of riboflavin, folate, vitamin B₆, and vitamin B₁₂ were especially high; Madagascar and the Democratic Republic of the Congo had high inadequate niacin intakes; and Russia, Mongolia, and Kazakhstan had high inadequate selenium intakes (figure 2).

 Calcium intake inadequacy was highest in countries in south Asia, sub-Saharan Africa, and east Asia and the Pacific (figure 3).
 Intake inadequacy was high across all age–sex groups in these countries, but especially among people aged 10–30 years.
 Only countries in North America, Europe, and central Asia had a consistently low prevalence of inadequate calcium intake (figure 3).
-Low prevalence of inadequate iodine intake was observed only in Europe, New Zealand, and Australia [A: please clarify; if naming New Zealand and Australia here, from figure 2 it looks as though Canada and a few countries in South America also have a similar prevalence of inadequate intake?] (figures 2, 3) and, for vitamin E, only [A: correct? (rather than also?) or “mainly”?] in Pacific Island countries (figures 2, 3).
-For riboflavin and vitamin B₁₂, high prevalences of inadequate intakes were common only in countries in south Asia [A: inadequacy seems highest of all in Kenya and also common in a few other countries in Africa, so saying high prevalences are common only in south Asia doesn’t seem accurate; could we change to “For riboflavin and vitamin B₁₂, inadequate intakes were most common in countries in south Asia” (or maybe “most prevalent”)?] (figures 1, 2) [A: please clarify the citation to figure 1 here, as it does not seem to contain these results.
+Low prevalence of inadequate iodine intake was observed only in Europe and Canada [A: please clarify; if naming New Zealand and Australia here, from figure 2 it looks as though Canada and a few countries in South America also have a similar prevalence of inadequate intake?] (figures 2, 3) and, for vitamin E, only [A: correct? (rather than also?) or “mainly”?] in Pacific Island countries (figures 2, 3).
+For riboflavin and vitamin B₁₂, high prevalences of inadequate intakes were common only in countries in south Asia and Africa [A: inadequacy seems highest of all in Kenya and also common in a few other countries in Africa, so saying high prevalences are common only in south Asia doesn’t seem accurate; could we change to “For riboflavin and vitamin B₁₂, inadequate intakes were most common in countries in south Asia” (or maybe “most prevalent”)?] (figures 2, 3) [A: please clarify the citation to figure 1 here, as it does not seem to contain these results.
 Should this citation be to figures 2 and 3 instead?].

 Globally, the prevalence of inadequate intakes was consistently higher for females than for males in the same country and age group for iodine, vitamin B₁₂, iron, and selenium (figure 4).
 The prevalence was higher for females than for males in most regions for calcium, riboflavin, vitamin E, and folate.
 Conversely, the prevalence of inadequate intakes was consistently higher for males than for females in the same country and age group for magnesium, vitamin B₆, zinc, vitamin C, vitamin A, thiamin, and niacin (figure 4).